ivandw/datagrid-7.3-clustered-config/test/README.md

-# Monitor your  previously created datagrid (with resources on this repo) with prometheus and grafana
+# Monitoring your previously created datagrid (with resources on this repo) with prometheus and grafana

 you need to have a prometheus and grafana working instances, and import the infinispan dashboard